Tōkai region: Railroads

 Central Japan Railway Company, an arm of the former national railway Japan Railways Group, operates in an area roughly coextensive with the Tōkai region.
 In fact, JR Central's official Japanese name is Tōkai Railway Company, abbreviated to JR-Tōkai ("JR Central" is the English name).
 JR Central operates the Tōkaidō Main Line between Atami and Maibara stations, as well as the Tōkaidō Shinkansen high speed line between Tokyo and Shin-Ōsaka, and many conventional lines joining with the Tōkaidō Main Line.

 Economy

 Economy of Tōkai subregion is largely based on the Chūkyō metropolitan area that lies within its borders.
 Note that the Chūkyō metropolitan area is also known as Greater Nagoya as the largest and most influential city of the metropolitan area is Nagoya.
 Automobile giants Toyota and Suzuki are located in Tōkai subregion.
 Yamaha corporation is also located in Tōkai subregion.

 Demographics

 Per Japanese census data, and, Tōkai subregion much like Chūkyō metropolitan area has experienced continuous population growth throughout the 20th century.

-Since around 2010 though, the Tōkai subregion has experienced population decline.
+Since around 2010 though, the Tōkai subregion has experienced population decline, decreasing by around 1% between the censuses for 2010 and 2020.